-For most organizations, implementing Pipedrive has an overarching goal: to assist in winning more sales.
-Whilst Pipedrive is one the most user-friendly CRM (customer relationship management) systems available, containing many features which can assist you in achieving your sales targets, Pipedrive automation can greatly enhance your results.
+For most organisations, implementing Pipedrive has an overarching goal: to assist in winning more sales.
+Whilst Pipedrive is one of the most user-friendly CRM systems available, containing many features which can assist you in achieving your sales targets, Pipedrive automation can greatly enhance your results.

-Although central to, Pipedrive is not the only tool you can utilize in your sales and marketing stack.
+Although central to your stack, Pipedrive is not the only tool you can utilise in your sales and marketing workflow.
 You can often save time and improve results by integrating Pipedrive with other applications.

 Automating tasks across your sales and marketing activity